 The take out is across from this cool old barn, just upstream of Fall Creek Bridge.

-This run is out of the way for most people, but if you are wondering about whether you want to run the Truss, this is probably a good stepping stone.
+This run is out of the way for most people, but if you are wondering about whether you want to run something like the Truss, this is probably a good stepping stone.
 I think Stella is as hard/harder than every drop until Big Brother.
 If you are a Corvallis/ salem boater, that first quarter mile is easy to lap and fun enough to be worth the drive.
 Its a novelty run, but all roadside and worth seeing.

 flows ----- http://www.wkcc.org/levels/?f=cv